How Valuable Is It to Have a Keyword in Your Domain URL?

 Finding the Best Keywords to Optimize Your Search Ranking

 Clearly, the choice of keywords to use in a page URL, if any, can depend on the field you’re competing within, as well as the repute of your site.
 Well-recognized brands, like major card issuers or health information websites, may have less of a need to rely on URL keyword optimization than smaller sites seeking to compete.
 Nonetheless, the proper selection of keywords for your webpage addresses remains an important part of tailoring your site for success with search engines as well as users.
-A smart choice of keywords today can provide a long-term payoff in your search engine rankings, giving you more of the traffic your site deserves.
+A smart choice of keywords today can provide a long-term payoff in your search engine optimization efforts, giving you more of the traffic your site deserves.

 We used Wordstream.com to identify the top 10 keywords for 10 major industries.
 We employed Google, SEMrush, and other SEO tools to analyze the top page results and URLs for these keywords.